NY Giants Offseason Approach and Focus

 The Giants 2025 season ranked fourth worst in the Super Bowl era in opponent yards per rush attempt.
 Among the 2025 league teams the Giants were third worst in first down % on opponent rush plays.
 They were tied in fourth worst in opponent rushing touchdowns allowed.
 The Giants had the second most rushing yards per game allowed.
 The Giants had in 2025 the worst expected points contributed by rushing defense with a -80.

 They allowed the most rushing plays of 10+ yards and it was ten more than the next closest team.
 It was a total of 75 plays and 93% made first down.
 The two teams that had the least allowed rush plays of 10+ yards were both in the Conference Championship games and the one was the Super Bowl winning Seattle Seahwks who were the best at just 28 plays allowed.
 The Giants 75 plays of 10+ yards rushing was 16% of all rushing plays against them which was also highest in the league.
 The Giants led the league in rushing plays of 10+ yards by an opponent that resulted in a touchdown with 13.
-This was more than their oppoent 10+ yards by a pass that resulted in a touchdown which was 10 plays.
-There were one of only three teams for which those rush plays with a touchdown were more than the pass plays.
+This was more than their opponent 10+ yards-by-a-pass that resulted in a touchdown which was 10 plays.
+They were one of only three teams for which those rush plays with a touchdown were more than the pass plays.
 The general consensus is that big plays are pass plays of 16+ yards or rush plays of 10+ yards.
 The Giants defense in 2025 gave up 80 big plays in passing and 75 in rushing.
 Almost the same amount.
 Only the Bills had a worse differential between these two big play types.
 Offensively if we look at plays of 16+ yards the Giants were 17th in pass plays and 5th in rush plays of 10+ yards.

 A 2022 data study by PFF found that having one explosive play tripled the expected points value of a drive.
 Unlike when a team needs three downs at a time to methodically move downfield, a chunk play reduces the number of times an offense has to avoid a mistake.
-It wopuld follow that limiting an opponent’s big plays increase the outcome of success.
+It would follow that limiting an opponent’s big plays increase the outcome of success.
 The one factor that stood out in the Giant’s 2025 season was their dismal performance in limiting big rush plays.

 A look at the NFL draft